madhurimondal89/engineering-calculator/replit.md

 ## Overview
 This project is a professional web application providing a comprehensive hub of specialized engineering and science calculators.
 Built with React, TypeScript, Express, and Tailwind CSS, the application aims to be a go-to resource for engineers, students, and enthusiasts, offering accurate calculations and educational content.
 The business vision is to capture a significant market share in online technical calculators by providing a superior user experience and a vast array of tools.

-**Current Status**: 86 calculators across 12 categories (Electrical, AC Circuits, Electronics, Wire & Cable, Power System, Motor, Battery & Energy, Renewable Energy, PCB, Mechanical, Civil, General Science)
+**Current Status**: 93 calculators across 13 categories (Electrical, AC Circuits, Electronics, Wire & Cable, Power System, Motor, Battery & Energy, Renewable Energy, PCB, RF, Converter Tools, Mechanical, Civil)

 ## User Preferences
 - Uses Inter font for UI, JetBrains Mono for numerical displays